 Many of the projects discussed in this master plan would benefit from further study prior to implementation.
-The following recommended technical challenges within these project clusters.
+The following recommended studies are needed to understand the programming, coordination, and technical challenges within these project clusters.

 Study A: Projects 13/14/15 - East Campus Housing, Subgrade Parking, Intramural Field / Cottage Renovation / Academic Walk